Ben-a-casino/ProjectResume/README.md

 Project E: Bifurcation Plots,  Baltimore, MD Language:Julia, Scope: Dynamical Systems,Timeframe: 2 weeks ,  March 2024
 I created bifurcations to classify critical points in 2D, using continuous and discrete values and seeing in what value r and x, it changes the behavior of the function.
 I created the 3D model of saddle points and a way to classify critical points in 3D.
+Project E: Convex Polygon Collisions ,  Baltimore, MD Language:Python, Scope: Collision Modeling: ,Timeframe: 3 weeks ,  March- April 2024 I created an engine that uses objects like circles or polygons to morph or interact with other objects during gameplay.
+This 2D engine is used to create and modify convex polygon objects.
 GitHub Repository: https://github.com/Ben-a-casino/ProjectResume.git